Attended Chatsworth High School with Kevin Spacey and Mare Winningham.

 His work with the New Mexico Film Investment Program fueled a nearly 40-fold growth in the state's annual production revenue, from $3 million in 2002 to $117 million in 2006.

-Val's father was of English, as well as Welsh, Northern Irish (Scots-Irish), French Huguenot, and German, ancestry.
-Val's mother was of Swedish ancestry.
+Val's father, who was from Texas, was of English, Welsh, Scots-Irish/Northern Irish, French Huguenot, and German ancestry.
+Val's mother, who was from Indiana, was of Swedish descent.

 Second cousin of journalist and poet Joyce Kilmer.